Pyl2411/Cloud_Project_of_Task_Manager/README.md

-# 🎯 Role-Based Task Manager Portal
+# 🎯 Smart Task Manager Portal

 A web-based task management system for academic use, built using **Node.js**, **Express.js**, **Bootstrap**, and **Handlebars**.
 The application supports role-based login and dynamic dashboards for HODs, Faculty, and Students.